test-fullautomation/robotframework-testsuitesmanagement/test/readme.rst

    libs/CAdditionalSteps.py

-Inside ``TestConfig.py`` where all test acses are configured, the execution of these additional steps can be triggered in this way:
+Inside ``TestConfig.py`` where all test cases are configured, the execution of these additional steps can be triggered in this way:

 .. code::